 Seventh in a series of Flash Fiction shorts that I’m writing while in Thailand.
 I’m allowing myself a maximum of two hours per story so please forgive the rough edges.
 Cheers!

 Getting there took twenty hours on a plane and god knows how many packed into a cattle car with the smelliest men on the planet.
-Grueling but now he had reached his destination.
+Grueling, but at long last he had reached his destination.

 The town of Hampi was a mecca for backpackers and seekers alike.
 There were ancient temples and holy ruins and wise sadhus wandering the desert ready to show pilgrims the way to enlightenment.

-Better, the Israeli kids at the hostel had some weed.
-Which was fine but one of the little restaurants served something called a bhang lassi, a yogurt drink that was like eighty times as strong as any brownie he’d ever eaten.
+The Israeli kids at the hostel even had weed.
+That was fine for a while but one of the nearby restaurants served something called a bhang lassi, a yogurt drink that was like eighty times as strong as any brownie he’d ever eaten.
+The first time he tried one it took him four hours before he felt comfortable leaving the restaurant.
+This time around he hightailed it back to his hostel after finishing.

-Zane kicked back on the deck of his little room to enjoy the ride.
-A verdant rice field stretched toward the horizon, the setting sun lending a gorgeous glow to the landscape.
+Zane kicked back on the deck of his little room while the high kicked in.
+A verdant rice field stretched toward the horizon, the setting sun lending a warm glow to the landscape.
 He rocked back and forth in a little rattan swing chair, taking it in.
 He barely noticed the gandalfish old man who’d emerged from the neighboring room.

 “Enjoying the view?”